rdz-oss/BattyBirdNET-Analyzer/README.md

 The detection works by transfer learning from the bird detection network BirdNET v2.4.
 This network operates on 48000Hz and 3 second sampling intervals.
 This will not work for bats as their calls go much higher in frequency rates.
 Since the network is designed to identify bird calls it is still usefull for cross training for bat calls once the frequency range is adjusted.
 There are several realistic candidates for such frequency rates, including

 * 144000 Hz at 1 second intervalls - bat sound up to 72kHz considered
-* 240000 Hz at 0.6 second intervalls - bat sounds up to 120kHz considered
 * 288000 Hz at 0.5 second intervalls - bat sounds uo to 144kHz considered
 * 360000 Hz at 0.4 second intervals - bat sounds up to 180kHz considered